stevelerner/tinyolly/docs/kubernetes.md

 # Kubernetes Deployment

-All examples are launched from the repo - clone it first:
+All examples are launched from the repo - clone it first or download the current GitHub release archive:
 ```bash
 git clone https://github.com/tinyolly/tinyolly
 ```